-- Leverage the ASA member’s directory to find other application scientists or PhDs you can connect with.
+- Leverage the Application Scientist Career Library member’s directory to find other application scientists or PhDs you can connect with.
 Find members by their name, location, educational background, or other characteristics to aid your job search.

-- Comprehensive training that takes you from understanding the application scientist field to securing your first job.
-After laying a thorough foundation for your position, the ASA will cover everything from networking to how to practice for your job interviews so you’re prepared for the hiring process.
+- Comprehensive mentoring that takes you from understanding the application scientist field to securing your first job.
+After laying a thorough foundation for your position, the course will cover everything from networking to how to practice for your job interviews so you’re prepared for the hiring process.

-- Over the course of four modules, you’ll enjoy information-packed workbooks, numerous training videos from application scientists, and exams to help you cement the concepts covered.
-Your ASA training is a crash course on what you need to know to improve your chances of securing a position.
+- Over the course of four modules, you’ll enjoy information-packed workbooks, numerous videos from application scientists, and exams to help you cement the concepts covered.

 - Discover effective techniques for successfully pinpointing the best companies, targeting your resume for application scientist positions, conducting informational interviews, and more.
-The ASA will show you how to tailor your job search so that you secure an offer for an application scientist position.
+The Application Scientist Career Library will show you how to tailor your job search so that you secure an offer for an application scientist position.

 - Discover the career options available to application scientists.
-With the ASA, you’ll be able to look ahead to the many future opportunities your new position may create.
+You’ll be able to look ahead to the many future opportunities your new position may create.

 - What you need to know about communication as an application scientist, no matter your level of extraversion.
-The ASA will underscore the communication techniques that will make a positive impression on your future company and will uniquely qualify you for the role.
+The Application Scientist Career Library will underscore the communication techniques that will make a positive impression on your future company and will uniquely qualify you for the role.

-- Gain critical insights into the skills needed to successfully transition from your PhD student or postdoc work to life as an application scientist.
-The ASA will show you how to showcase the skills that will get you hired.
+- Gain critical insights into the experience needed to successfully transition from your PhD student or postdoc work to life as an application scientist.
+The Career Library will show you how to showcase the experience that will get you hired.

 - Discover what hiring managers are looking for during interviews.
-With the ASA, you’ll get important tips for how to behave so you distinguish yourself from other candidates.
+With the Application Scientist Career Library, you’ll get important tips for how to behave so you distinguish yourself from other candidates.

-- Extensive training resources that help you learn the nuances of the application scientist field in-depth.
+- Extensive resources that help you learn the nuances of the application scientist field in-depth.

-- The Application Scientist Assembly provides instant access to extensive video training from application scientists.
-You’ll also gain workbooks, video transcripts, and resume templates for application scientist positions.
+- The Application Scientist Career Library provides instant access to extensive video content from application scientists.
+You’ll also have access to workbooks, video transcripts, and resume templates for application scientist positions.

-- The end of each module provides an exam to solidify the concepts you’ve learned during your training.
-The ASA will also provide monthly webinars on important topics relevant to your application scientist job search.
+- The end of each module provides an exam to solidify the concepts you’ve learned.
+The Application Scientist Career Library will also provide monthly webinars on important topics relevant to your application scientist job search.